nasa/fprime/docs/troubleshooting.md

     . fprime-venv/bin/activate
     ```

 1. If the project folder was moved after the virtual environment was provisioned (e.g. project was originally setup in `/folderA/MyProject` and moved to `/someOtherFolder/MyProject`), various files in the original `fprime-venv` folder will contain references to the original path.
-The easist resolution is to remove and reprovision the virtual environment with the following:
+The easiest resolution is to remove and reprovision the virtual environment with the following:
     ```sh
     # In MyProject
     rm -rf fprime-venv